HungaryOfficial Name: Republic of Hungary

 Victims of Crime:

-Hungarian authorities are responsible for investigating and prosecuting crimes committed in Hungary.
+Hungarian authorities are responsible for investigating and prosecuting crimes.
 Report crimes to the local police by calling 107 or 112, and contact the U.S. Embassy at (36)(1) 475-4444.

 See our webpage on help for U.S. victims of crime overseas.